-Why you are providing this service or product
+Why are you providing this service or product

 7. Bonus: How is your title?

-Any writer will tell you that the title is one of the most important features of your writing.
+Any writer will tell you that the title is one of the essential features of your writing.
 The title is what gets your audience interested in what you have to say.
 It gets people to click on that link.
 But writing a great title can be tricky.
 So what are some things you can do to help you craft a great title?

 - Start with a working title.
 It should give your audience an idea of what they are about to read and why they should read it.

 - Focus on the “whos,” not the “whys.”
 Want to intrigue your audience?
 Focus on the “who” in your title.
 Headlines including the word “who” generated a 22% higher Click-thru rate (CTR) than headlines without.

 - Make the value clear.
 Why should people click on your headline?
 What’s in it for them?

 Should You Invest in Hiring a Professional Copyeditor?